Doctors worry as populous Indian state struggles with coronavirus tests

-NEW DELHI/KOLKATA, April 14 (Reuters) - Doctors say authorities in India’s West Bengal state are slowing down the detection of coronavirus cases with a cumbersome, bureaucratic testing process that is putting health workers at risk.
+NEW DELHI/KOLKATA (Reuters) - Doctors say authorities in India’s West Bengal state are slowing down the detection of coronavirus cases with a cumbersome, bureaucratic testing process that is putting health workers at risk.

 Experts have flagged inadequate testing as a concern across India, where more than 10,000 of the 1.3 billion population have been found to have the virus.